I'm Jelger.

 Contact me via e-mail.

-I’m also training to become a certified Effortless Mindfulness facilitator with Loch Kelly (completion expected in December 2025).
-This approach combines Internal Family Systems with nondual meditation practices, drawing on Loch's contemporary interpretations of Vajrayana Buddhism.
+I’m also a certified facilitator in Loch Kelly's Effortless Mindfulness.
+This approach combines Internal Family Systems with nondual meditation practices, drawing on Loch's contemporary interpretations of Dzogchen and Mahamudra Buddhism.
 It offers a direct and intuitive way to access Presence, or Self.
 For more on how Effortless Mindfulness and IFS complement each other, see this conversation between Richard Schwartz and Loch Kelly.

-Alongside this, my approach is guided by six years of meditation practice, as well as experience from other training, retreats and theoretical study.
+Alongside this, my approach is guided by six years of meditation practice, as well as experience from other background and training.

 Academia & Education